 At the center of all of this—and one of the key differences compared to other products—is that workstream collaboration vendors understand the importance of team conversations occurring in the context of the work itself.
 Collaboration is focussed around specific topics, projects or other work activities.

 And it’s an extremely fast-growing category.
-Gartner predicts the workstream collaboration market will be worth almost $5 billion by 2021.
+It's predicted that the workstream collaboration market will be worth $15,208.66 million by 2027.

 As companies expand, flexible working arrangements gain more steam, globalization continues, and teams become even more distributed, effective internal collaboration becomes more critical—yet elusive—than ever.
 And that need for effective collaboration extends across colleagues, teams, departments, and locations.